lightbend/telemetry-samples/lagom/shopping-cart-scala/README.md

 curl -H "Content-Type: application/json" -X PATCH -d '{"quantity": 2}' http://localhost:9000/shoppingcart/123/item/456
 ```

-* Checkout the shopping cart (ie, complete the transaction)
+* Check out the shopping cart (i.e., complete the transaction)

 ```bash
 curl -X POST http://localhost:9000/shoppingcart/123/checkout
 ```

 For simplicity, no authentication is implemented, shopping cart IDs are arbitrary and whoever makes the request can use whatever ID they want, and item IDs are also arbitrary and trusted.
-An a real world application, the shopping cart IDs would likely be random UUIDs to ensure uniqueness, and item IDs would be validated against a item database.
+In a real world application, the shopping cart IDs would likely be random UUIDs to ensure uniqueness, and item IDs would be validated against an item database.

-When the shopping cart is checked out, an event is published to the Kafka topic called `shopping-cart` by the shopping cart service, such events look like this:
+When the shopping cart is checked out, an event is published to the Kafka topic called `shopping-cart` by the shopping cart service.
+Such events look like this:

 ```json
 {